manacho14/CLASH/README.md

 ## Contributing

-If you have a question do not hesitate to contact us at following [email](maperezc@udec.cl).
+If you have a question do not hesitate to contact us at maperezc@udec.cl.

 ## Authors